-HPER 224 OUTDOOR RECREATION (3 CR)
+OUTDOOR RECREATION (3 CR)

 This course introduces the student to activities that create interaction between the individual and/or individuals and elements of the outdoor recreational setting.
 This outdoor recreation class will plan activity projects such as camping, hiking, nature observation, alpine skiing, Nordic skiing and biking.
 3 hrs./wk.
+Or, may be taught online for 16 weeks.

-HPER 240 LIFETIME FITNESS I (1 CR)
+LIFETIME FITNESS I (1 CR)